-Since taking office in November 2015, Tanzania’s President, John Magufuli — nicknamed “the Bulldozer” — has cut government spending by imposing measures such as restrictions on foreign travel for government officials and the removal of “ghost workers” from the state payroll.
+Since taking office in November 2015, Tanzania’s President, John Magufuli — nicknamed “the Bulldozer” — has cut government spending by imposing measures.
+Such as restrictions on foreign travel for government officials and the removal of “ghost workers” from the state payroll.

-Some critics say his cost-cutting measures are excessive and argue they could undermine growth in East Africa’s second-biggest economy and some have slowed investment in critical sectors such as mining.
+Some critics say his cost-cutting measures are excessive and argue.
+They could undermine growth in East Africa’s second-biggest economy.
+And some have slowed investment in critical sectors such as mining.

-Magufuli’s salary is a small fraction of that of other African leaders.
+Tanzania’s President, John Magufuli salary is a small fraction of that of other African leaders.
 He has no other publicly known sources of income.
 And his government said last year it plans to submit a parliamentary bill.
 That would prohibit public leaders from engaging in business to avoid conflicts of interest.